cphdat3sem2019spring/Week-10_SPA_with_React/README.md

 #### Exercises
 [API interaction using fetch](https://docs.google.com/document/d/1Yv7bXR6ZgL_ZXJWvzawmTVD3tN42rJktulqxhGV-HuE/edit?usp=sharing)

-## Recap on Threads, Futures, Callables and  Asynchronous Rest with Jax-rs,
+## Thuersday - Recap on Threads, Futures, Callables and  Asynchronous Rest with Jax-rs,
 _Today we will recap on thread programming as you were introduced to last semester.
 More specifically we will introduce Callables and Futures in combination with Jax-rs's Asynchronous Server API.
 We need all this to make endpoints, which, in order to make a response, must communicate with a number of external API's_

 #### Read